cyclus/cyclus.github.com/source/cep/cep20.rst

 * paralellization

-Any future addition of phases in the timestep execution stack neccessarily guarantee the two invariants described above.
+Any future addition of phases in the timestep execution stack neccessarily guarantee the three invariants described above.

 Specification \& Implementation
 ===============================